prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Having CT-per-sample can improve the `rate()` calculation - the ingestion interval for each sample will be directly available, rather than having to guess the interval based on gaps.
 It also means a single sample in the range can result in a result from `rate()` as the range will effectively have an additional point at `StartTimeUnixNano`.

+There are unknowns over the performance and storage of essentially doubling the number of samples with this approach.

 ### Inject zeroes for StartTimeUnixNano

 [CreatedAt timestamps can be injected as 0-valued samples](https://prometheus.io/docs/prometheus/latest/feature_flags/#created-timestamps-zero-injection).
 Similar could be done for StartTimeUnixNano.